lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers: Introduction

 The $\ell_1$ norm has been widely used to form robust statistics~\cite{huber_book, robust_stat_book2006, Rousseeuw_stat_book2}.
 The early principle of least absolute deviations for robust regression minimizes the sum of absolute values of residuals.
 For example, in linear regression it minimizes the sum of the absolute values of the deviations of the dependent variable observations from the fitted linear estimator based on the independent variable observations.
 It is a natural robust alternative for the least squares regression and actually emerged independently of least squares regression (see e.g., historical review in~\cite{Harter_review1, Harter_review2, dodge_L1_87}).

-Osborne and Watson~\cite{osborne_watson85} suggested the use of the sum of absolute values of residuals in total regression problems, where observational errors of both dependent and independent variables are taken into account.
-This is a robust alternative for the total least squares problem, which can be described geometrically as finding a subspace minimizing the sum of squares of orthogonal errors~\cite{TLS_siam91}.
-Addressing this geometric aspect, Sp\"{a}th and Watson~\cite{spath_watson1987} as well as Nyquist~\cite{Nyquist_l1_88} suggested $\ell_1$ orthogonal regression for fitting a hyperplane by minimizing the sum of orthogonal distances (see also~\cite{Bargiela_Hartley93}).
-Wastson~\cite{watson2001orth_l1, Watson02} even suggested an orthogonal $\ell_1$ procedure for fitting a surface to data.
-Ding et al.~\cite{Ding+06} focused on fitting a linear subspace minimizing~\eqref{eq:def_error_1sub} and viewed it as robust PCA, which is invariant to rotations (in fact, the minimization of~\eqref{eq:def_error_1sub} was proposed even earlier by David and Semmes~\cite{DS91} for $p \geq 1$ in a pure analytic setting free of outliers).
-Zhang et al.~\cite{MKF_workshop09} have formulated an online procedure for this minimization, which even fits to approximating data by multiple subspaces.
+The sum of absolute values of residuals can also be used in total regression problems, where observational errors of both dependent and independent variables are taken into account.
+This is a robust alternative for the total least squares problem, which can be described geometrically as minimizing~\eqref{eq:def_error_1sub} with $p=2$.
+The robust version with sum of absolute values is equivalent to minimizing~\eqref{eq:def_error_1sub} with $p=1$.
+Osborne and Watson~\cite{osborne_watson85}, Sp\"{a}th and Watson~\cite{spath_watson1987} and Nyquist~\cite{Nyquist_l1_88} suggested a procedure for solving the latter minimization problem over hyperplanes, that is, when the codimension of the subspaces is 1 (see also~\cite{Bargiela_Hartley93}).
+Watson~\cite{watson2001orth_l1, Watson02} even suggested an orthogonal $\ell_1$ procedure for fitting a surface to data.
+David and Semmes~\cite{DS91} proposed the minimization of~\eqref{eq:def_error_1sub} for $p \geq 1$ for a pure analytic setting, which is free of outliers.
+In the context of machine learning and data mining, Ding et al.~\cite{Ding+06} proposed the minimization of~\eqref{eq:def_error_1sub} with $p=1$ as rotation-invariant robust PCA.
+They also proposed a numerical strategy for approximating a minimizer of~\eqref{eq:def_error_1sub} when $p=1$, but without valid theoretical guarantees for such an approximation.
+Zhang et al.~\cite{MKF_workshop09} have formulated an online procedure for this minimization, which can even approximate data by multiple subspaces.

+In~\cite{lp_recovery_part2_11}, which followed this work, we analyzed the recovery of all underlying subspaces within outliers by minimizing a modified version of~\eqref{eq:def_error_1sub} (adapted to multiple subspaces).
+In that work, the outlier distribution is rather general, but the fraction of outliers is restricted.
+Since we continued developing the current work, it includes improved estimates for some of the constants of~\cite{lp_recovery_part2_11}.